Job overview

 3. Ambition and drive to help develop the service whilst maintaining excellent standards of care.

-4. The ability to support, supervise and assess others in their learning whilst demonstrating strong leadership skills.
+4. The ability to support, supervise and assess others including student nurses and new recruits in their learning whilst demonstrating strong leadership skills.

 Working for our organisation